michaelbironneau/whisper-server/README.md

 This is just a thin wrapper around some Python scripts so if this doesn't quite fit your use case please fork the repo.

+# Dev

+Install the dependencies with `pip install -r requirements.txt` then run `python main.py`.

 # Building

 Install the dependencies with `pip install -r requirements.txt`, then run `pyinstaller main.py`.